 Kevin Sill, Ph.D.

-Chief Executive Officer, Chief Science Officer, President, and Member of the Board of Directors
+Founder, Chief Executive Officer, Chief Science Officer, President, and Director

 Kevin Sill, Ph.D., is the Chief Executive Office, Chief Science Officer, President and co-founder of Intezyne.
 Dr. Sill completed his Ph.D. and M.S. in polymer science and engineering at the University of Massachusetts and holds a B.S. degree in chemistry from the University of Illinois.
 In November of 2009, Dr. Sill received the inaugural "Young Innovator of the Year" award from R&D Magazine.
 He is a co-inventor on 27 issued US patents as well as 61 additional international patents and has authored or co-authored 18 peer-reviewed publications in fields spanning polymer chemistry, polymer physics, nanoparticles, and drug delivery applications.
 Dr. Sill is a registered US Patent Agent.
 As a principal investigator, he has received over $2.5M in federal research funding.
 Dr. Sill, a recognized expert in the field of drug delivery, serves on a NIH review panel for Biomaterials, Delivery, and Nanotechnology.